OpenAMP/openamp-docs/openamp/overview.rst

     :ref:`Libmetal<overview-proxy-libmetal-label>`, Hardware Abstraction

-The :ref:`topology<topology-work-label>` is limited to host controller to remote system but otherwise open to the implementation.
+The :ref:`topology<topology-work-label>` is limited to main controller to remote system but otherwise open to the implementation.

-The architecture is exemplified below via a daisy chained topology, with the center processor being both remote and host controller for the next processor in the chain.
+The architecture is exemplified below via a daisy chained topology, with the center processor being both remote and main controller for the next processor in the chain.
 This is an alternate topology to the previous example in the :ref:`OpenAMP Fundamentals<openamp-fundamentals-work-label>` section.

 ..  image::  ../images/architecture/overview-architecture.svg